google/snappy-start/README.md

-# Tool for process startup snapshots
+# snappy-start: Tool for process startup snapshots

-This repo contains a tool which takes a snapshot of a Linux program's process state after it has started up.
+snappy-start is a tool which takes a snapshot of a Linux program's process state after it has started up.
 It allows multiple instances of the program to be quickly launched from the snapshot.

 This has two potential benefits: